The Best Restaurants In White Center guide image

 Tock logo

-This unmarked tasting menu spot uses relatively simple and seasonal ingredients as the base of phenomenal dishes, like bok choy sprinkled with furikake, or Japanese sweet potato on top of kimchi and creamy hazelnut-soy milk.
-And although servers might place plates on the table in one synchronized movement, it’s not stuffy in here— there’s lively music, the staff is friendly, and you can eat here without a suit jacket.
-And if there aren’t any reservations available for the five-course tasting menu, the bar and patio accepts walk-in seating.
+This unmarked tasting menu restaurant uses relatively simple and seasonal ingredients as the base of phenomenal dishes, like bok choy sprinkled with furikake, or Japanese sweet potato on top of kimchi and creamy hazelnut-soy milk.
+Although servers might place plates on the table in one synchronized movement, it’s not stuffy— there’s lively music, the staff is friendly, and you can eat here without a suit jacket.
+If there aren’t any reservations available for the five-course tasting menu, the bar and patio accept walk-in seating.

 Why every restaurant doesn't give you gloves and a bib is something we would like to take up with the Supreme Court.
 For now, Crawfish House is on the right side of history.
 This neighborhood staple, decorated with fishing nets hanging from the ceiling, buoy ornaments, and murals of giant crawfish depicted as WWE wrestlers, is perfect for a group meal revolving around shellfish consumption.
-Always start with a round of Lucky Buddhas and a basket of snacks like fried pickles or cajun wings, and once the smell of butter and garlic has tempted you enough, get into the crustaceans.
-We recommend the classic crawfish boil with potatoes, corn, and andouille sausage.
+Always start with a round of Lucky Buddhas and a basket of snacks like fried pickles or cajun wings.
+Once the smell of butter and garlic has tempted you enough, get into the crustaceans, particularly the classic crawfish boil with potatoes, corn, and andouille sausage.

 This is the best bakery in White Center.
 Salvadorean Bakery And Restaurant creates works of art in the form of tres leches cakes and savory Salvadoran treats.
 These—plus their pupusas and pañuelos—are so good that on first bite, you might feel compelled to introduce yourself to everyone in the kitchen since they'll be seeing a lot more of you.
 It does get busy on the weekends, so swing in during the weekday to pick up your pastries while enjoying a tamale or Salvadoran breakfast plate.
 Don’t forget a horchata to wash it all down.

-Mexicuban serves Mexican and Cuban food, obviously.
-However, this spot does so much more than that—they bring the cuisines together like households that watch HBO.
-Even though the menu is packed with things like tostones, arroz bowls, and sandwiches, the Fluffy Taco is the star of Mexicuban’s show.
+Mexicuban serves Mexican and Cuban food, obviously— but it does so much more than that.
+The menu is packed with items like like tostones, arroz bowls, and sandwiches, while the Fluffy Taco may impress the most.
 The thick corn tortilla is deep-fried just enough to have structure while remaining puffy and soft, which holds up well when topped with drippy cochinita pibil, plantain, and pickled red onions.
-Take it to go, and eat along Alki Beach—be careful not to splash pork juice on your shoe.
+Take it to go—just be careful not to splash pork juice on your shoe.

-It is impossible to have a bad day when it starts with a sea-salted glazed from Good Day Donuts, which means that you should plan an entire weekend around these airy-chewy halos.
+You should plan an entire weekend around the airy-chewy halos at this counter service spot.
 We mean it.
 Get there when they open at 8am to choose from the lineup of classics (including a full vegan selection) or suffer the consequences an hour later.
 If you really want to avoid the crowds, forgo those weekend plans and stop in on a weekday instead.
 Pay close attention to their Instagram for updates on fun specials, like cheesy apple fritters or carrot cake Oreo donuts.
-And if you don’t have a sweet tooth at all, the breakfast sandwich here is equally as great—it’s a baguette stuffed with cheesy soft scrambled eggs and bits of bacon or sausage.
+And if you don’t have a sweet tooth at all, the breakfast sandwich is just as great—it’s a baguette stuffed with cheesy soft scrambled eggs and bits of bacon or sausage.

 Have you ever walked by a Starbucks and then immediately walked by another Starbucks?
 This scenario also plays out at Taqueria La Fondita #1 and Taqueria La Fondita #2, duplicate taco trucks within a two-block radius—only they serve horchata and excellent tacos instead of burnt coffee and cake pops.
 The adobada is tender, with fatty pieces melting into crispy pork bites, and the carne asada has a strong char that seals in the meat’s flavor like a padlock.
 Before a walk through White Center Heights Park, hit either location.